Index 2024

 Sociocultural context

 The Jordanian population is made up of diverse community groups such as Palestinians, Christians, Druze, Circassians and Armenians, but this pluralism is poorly represented in the media.
-Journalists find it difficult to tackle some subjects, especially those related to women.
+Journalists find it increasingly difficult to tackle some subjects, especially those related to women.

 Safety